Code-Institute-Submissions/Quartet-Militaire/README.md

 # Website for Quartet Militaire
 ## Code Institute Milestone Project 1: User-Centric Frontend Development
 Quartet Militaire are a professional UK based string quartet providing tailored music for your special occasion.
 I play in the string quartet myself, but it does not yet have a website, so I wanted to create one for my first milestone project.
 The players in the string quartet all met whilst serving as military musicians and that is where the brand name grew out of.
 The website will provide information on how to contact Quartet Militaire and what their musical specialism is.
 A stand out hero image and video of the ensemble will entice users to buy their services and provide an idea to users of the type of music available to them.
 Users will be able to access a contact form to easily send a message to Quartet Militaire in order to make specific enquires and check their availability.

 A link to the website can be found [here](https://telesia.github.io/Quartet-Militaire/)

 ## UX
 ## Strategy

 The Quartet Militaire website is for users who are looking to hire a string quartet.
 They may be looking for musical services for a personal function such as a wedding, christening or party.
 Equally, music could be required for a corporate occasion, concert or charity event.
 These are just some generic examples of where a string quartet could be used.
 The website for Quartet Militaire will entice any user looking to hire a string quartet as within the field of music, although it is great to have a specific target audience, which I will describe below, you do not want to limit your horizons of being hired.
 One specific target audience of Quartet Militaire would be couples aged 25-40 looking for music for their wedding.
 These users will want to view clear information about how Quartet Militaire can fit into their occasion (price, willingness to travel, musical selection) so they can book an appropriate ensemble that fits their tastes and budget.

 #### As a user I want to:
 * listen and/or view an example of Quartet Militaire performing to be impressed by their style and musical standard.
 * view an image/video of them to see how they would look if hired at an event to check the level of professional output.
-* learn about the string quartet’s location in order to know that they are local, or willing to travel to, the location of event required at.
+* learn about the string quartet’s location in order to know if they are local, or willing to travel to, the location of event required at.
 * easily contact the string quartet to find out availability for a specific date and discuss any individual needs.
-* view video/audio of the string quartet to see if it is suitable for a user's function and check the quality of the musical performance.
 * view approximate package costs to see if the service is affordable for a user budget.
 * view a repertoire list of musical pieces that the quartet can perform.
 * view testimonials from satisfied customers to lend authenticity to the services of the string quartet.
 * be easily directed to any social media channels that can add additional viewing material to entice a user to connect with the quartet and ultimately buy their services as a result.
 * be able to instinctively navigate the website to find the information required efficiently.

 ## Scope